openMetadataInitiative/openMINDS_documentation/docs/instance_libraries/terminologies/UBERONParcellation.rst

    :@context: @vocab: <https://openminds.om-i.org/props/>
    :@id: https://openminds.om-i.org/instances/UBERONParcellation/tuberCinereum
    :@type: https://openminds.om-i.org/types/UBERONParcellation
-   :definition: 'Tuber cinereum' is a regional part of brain.
-It is part of the medial zone of hypothalamus and intermediate hypothalamic region.
+   :definition: Is a regional part of brain.
+Is part of the medial zone of hypothalamus and the intermediate hypothalamic region. [auto-generated from properties of the [UBERON ontology term](http://purl.obolibrary.org/obo/UBERON_0002620) ('is_a' and 'relationship')]
-   :description: Layer of gray matter in the hypothalamus that also forms part of the floor of the third ventricle and merges anteriorly into the infundibulum.
-(MSH)
+   :description: Part of hypothalamus consisting of hollow eminence of gray matter situated between the mammilary bodies and the optic chiasm visible on the basal surface of the brain (adapted from Wikipedia) [definition of the [UBERON ontology term](http://purl.obolibrary.org/obo/UBERON_0002620)]
    :interlexIdentifier: http://uri.interlex.org/base/ilx_0112046
    :knowledgeSpaceLink: https://knowledge-space.org/wiki/UBERON:0002620#tuber-cinereum-1
    :name: tuber cinereum